pixielabs/handbook/04-ongoing-support/02-support-processes.md

 Some additional things to remember are:

-- Make sure to respond to clients acknowledging receipt of issue.
+- Make sure to respond to clients acknowledging receipt of the issue.
 - If you need help, tag another engineer in Front.
 - If a support issue spans multiple days, make sure to handover the issue to the next engineer.